-The stocking analysis is an automated means to assess if an item should be made or purchased to stock or made or purchased to order.
+The stocking analysis is an analysis that helps determine if an item should be made or purchased to stock or made or purchased to order.
 It is not a required analysis to run but can be helpful to see what the system suggests what to stock versus not to stock.
 The logic is applied throughout the BOM hierarchy as well as throughout the distribution network.

 - Make/Purchase-to-Stock (M/PTS): A production or distribution environment where products are available before receipt of a customer order.
 Customer orders are typically filled from existing stocks, and production or purchase orders are used to replenish stock.

 - Make/Purchase-to-Order (M/PTO): A production or distribution environment where are made or purchased after receipt of a customer’s order.
 The final product is usually a combination of standard items and items custom-designed to meet the special needs of the customer.
 Where options or accessories are stocked before customer orders arrive, the term assemble-to-order is frequently used.